• Skip to main content

 Greenboard

-They also contain added mildewcides, so I prefer to avoid these types of drywall.
+They also contain added mildewcides, so I prefer to avoid that type of drywall (though it’s commonly used in non-wet areas of the bathroom).

 Silica Dust